-Figure 4 PLANCK's radiation-rule and approximation under application of the exact function $\xi$ (relative level)
+Figure 4 PLANCK's radiation-rule and approximation under application of the exact function ξ (relative level)

-Figure 4 shows the same approximation under application of the exact function $\xi$ (46) and that for c=3.756.
+Figure 4 shows the same approximation under application of the exact function ξ (46) and that for c=3.756.
 With it, the best congruence arises (for c=4 the result only marginally differs from figure 3).
 But both functions don't overlap exactly neither in this place, the maximum difference in the amplitude is 1.3dB and the maximum is shifted downward about 13.6% (0.8639) in the frequency.
 This is something more, than the difference from the measured to the calculated CMBR-temperature amounting to -8.232% (0.9177), determined in section 7.5.3. of [1].
+Indeed, extracting the root of 0,8639 and multiplying the result with the calculated value ([1] 890), we obtain with 0.9295 \cdot 2.9681K = 2.7588K a result, which is only 3.38 \cdot 10-2K above the 2.7250K measured by COBE.

-The downward-shift of the maximum of the approximation could be a reason for the last-named discrepancy.
+Therefore, the downward-shift of the maximum of the approximation could be the reason for the last-named discrepancy.
 Although, the form of the approximation-graph doesn't correspond to that of a black emitter and the value is too high.
-But during the COBE-experiment, it just has been ascertained, that the spectrum of the CMBR is exactly black.
+But during the COBEexperiment, it just has been ascertained, that the spectrum of the CMBR is exactly black.
 Therefore, more forces are required in order to change the form in such a manner, that it equals the one of a black emitter.
 Which influences could come into consideration for that purpose, we will see in the next section.

-Figure 5 shows the course of the offset in comparison with that of the approximation $\xi$ .
-We can see, the usage of the exact function $\xi$ already brings an improvement, nevertheless a certain left-over difference remains.
+Figure 5 shows the course of the offset in comparison with that of the approximation ξ .
+We can see, the usage of the exact function ξ already brings an improvement, nevertheless a certain left-over difference remains.